 - Use Sim City Software to design a logical computer model of their futuristic city.

 - Build a physical model of their city using creative materials such as recycled goods.

-- Demonstrate their writing skills through and essay and abstract:
+- Demonstrate their writing skills through an essay and abstract including:

-- writing about an assigned engineering design problem.
+1) Writing about an assigned engineering design problem, and

-- Develop a team presentation on the physical model.
+- Developing a team presentation on the physical model.